 Advantages of E-Coat

-The coating contains very little water, thereby eliminating runs or sags
+Contains very little water eliminating runs or sags

-To complement our PPG Powercron� 6000CX E-coat lines we have two Powder Coat and two Class A Automotive Approved Oven Cured Liquid Topcoat lines:
+To complement our PPG Powercron� 6000CX E-coat lines we have two Powder Coat and two oven cured Liquid Topcoat lines: